jaypajji4444/Lead-Prioritization-Engine-with-Web-Dashboard/README.md

 # Lead Prioritization Engine with Web Dashboard

 This is an online service created by team Chernobyl for start-ups which is aimed at aiding product-based startups become more data-driven, it features a plug-in compatible, real-time, neural network based product recommendation system.
+With the help of simple and clean visualizations, meaningful and relevant information can be inferred in no time!

 ## Screenshots